ashryaagr/Fairness.jl/docs/src/measures.md

 ## BoolMetrics

 These metrics return a boolean value.
+Currently, only Demographic Parity has been implemented under this.
+DemographicParity is implemented to illustrate the use of FairTensor.
+The user is instead recommended to use Parity function from [FairMetrics](#FairMetrics) .
+Every boolean metric can be easily obtained from Parity.

 These metrics are callable structs.
 The struct has field for the A and C. A corresponds to the matrix on LHS of the equality-check equation A*z = 0 in [this paper's](https://arxiv.org/pdf/2004.03424.pdf), Equation No. 3.
 In this paper it is a 1D array.
 But to deal with multiple group fairness, a 2D array matrix is used.

 Initially the instatiated metric contains 0 and [] as values for C and A. But after calling it on fairness tensor, the values of C and A change as shown below.
 This gives the advantage to reuse the same instantiation again.
 But upon reusing, the matrix A need not be generated again as it will remain the same.
 This makes it faster!